The Weight of the Nation

 The Weight of the Nation is a four-part documentary series produced by American cable television network HBO.

+Overview

 Addressing the growing obesity epidemic in the United States, it was first aired in May 2012.
 The documentary series included collaboration with National Institutes of Health, Centers for Disease Control and Prevention and the Institute of Medicine.
 The series was produced by John Hoffman.

 The scientific commentators featured in the documentary include Francis Collins, Samuel Klein, Rudolph Leibel, Robert Lustig, and Kelly D. Brownell.

-Content
+Episodes

 The series consists of four approximately hour-long films: